eigentaylor/eigentaylor.github.io/_previews/2026-04-11-why-condorcet.md

 The vegan obviously loves the vegan restaurant, and Burger Barn at least *has* vegan options, unlike Pizza Palace, so the vegan prefers Veg n' Go > Burger Barn > Pizza Palace.
 The two pizza lovers are really craving pizza, and they had burgers for lunch, so they prefer Pizza Palace > Veg n' Go > Burger Barn.

-Marquis de Condorcet would decree that the true consensus option is Pizza Palace, because a majority of voters have it as their first choice.
+Marquis de Condorcet would decree that the true consensus option is Pizza Palace, because a majority of voters have it as their first choice, and thus it defeats every other option.
 Majority rule, after all, is the most fundamental principle of democracy.
 Or is it?

 When I was in grad school, I had a friend who was vegan, and he convinced me to give Veg n' Go a try.
 I was skeptical at first, but I loved it!
 It may not be my *first* choice on any given day, but I was always perfectly happy to eat there, despite not being a vegan myself.
 Its proximity to our office combined with the fact my friend was a vegan made it a great compromise that we went to regularly.

 If both pizza lovers find Veg n' Go to be 99% as good as Pizza Palace, then Veg n' Go is a choice that literally 100% of voters would be content with, while Pizza Palace would result in the minority being unable to eat anything at all.
-Which of these sounds like a compromise to you?
+Which of these sounds like the compromise to you?

 This example highlights my major issue with the Condorcet criterion.